pchapin/webdev/README.md

 Web Development
 ===============

-This repository is a collection of unrelated web development projects.
-It serves as a sandbox for experimenting with new technologies and techniques.
-Its primary purpose is educational.
-It is not a serious attempt to create a production-ready web application.
+This repository is a collection of unrelated web development experiments.
+It serves as a sandbox for exploring new technologies and web development techniques.
+The primary purpose of this repository is educational.

-The number of web-related technologies is vast.
+The number of web development technologies is vast.
 What is being explored here is a tiny fraction of the possibilities.
 This repository may grow in size and scope as more technologies are added.
-Stay tuned!

-Here is a list of technologies explored so far.
-See the READMEs in the various subfolders for more information about each.
+Here is a list of technologies being explored so far.
+There are IDE configurations in each of the subfolders, as suited for the technology being explored in that subfolder.
+See the READMEs in the various subfolders for more information.

++ DOCTYPE.
+This folder contains subfolders focusing on various document types (HTML, SVG, MathML, etc.).
+They grouped under the DOCTYPE folder so they can share common IDE configurations.

 + JavaScript.
-This refers to pure JavaScript (as opposed to a JavaScript framework) used in the front end.
+This refers to pure JavaScript (as opposed to a JavaScript framework) used in the context of frontend development.

-+ SVG.
-This focuses on all things SVG.
++ Node.
+This is about JavaScript used in the context of backend development.

++ PHP.
+This folder is about PHP backends.

 + Tomcat.
 This folder is about the Tomcat application server and some of the technologies it supports, notably Java Server Pages and Java Servlets.